 - Hemp is cannabis without THC making it non-psychoactive (can’t get you or your pet high)

-Before we give our pet CBD we want to make sure it’s derived from hemp because not only will it be safe for your pet, it will also be legal in your state.
+Before we use CBD for pets we want to make sure it’s derived from hemp because not only will it be safe for your pet, it will also be legal in your state.

 Dosage: The three tiers